Shared Resource: Investigational Chemotherapy Service Lab

-Paul Bush, PharmD, MBA, is director of the ICS, which is located in the ambulatory Duke Cancer Center Building.
-In addition to Bush and McLendon-Arvik the ICS is staffed by a clinical pharmacist, Martin Kowalsky, PharmD, a clinical research coordinator, Cheryl Morgan Maxey, and a clinical research specialist, Bo Morrissey.
+Beth McClendon-Arvik, PharmD, is director of the ICS, which is located in the ambulatory Duke Cancer Center Building.
+In addition to McLendon-Arvik the ICS is staffed by a clinical pharmacist, Martin Kowalsky, PharmD, a clinical research coordinator, Cheryl Morgan Maxey, and a clinical research specialist, Bo Morrissey.

 At any given moment, the ICS typically has 215 to 230 active study protocols.
 In 2014, the ICS prepared more than 5,000 individual treatment regimens for almost 700 patients.

 Peggy Alton, RN, a clinical research nurse coordinator within the Department of Cellular Therapies, which relies on the ICS for studies involving acute and chronic leukemia, myelodysplastic syndrome, lymphomas, and multiple myelomas.
 Alton is currently is overseeing a phase-II clinical trial for leukemia that will examine whether a new treatment will keep patients in remission longer than the standard forms of care.